thinkshout/thinkshout/blog/_posts/2017-06-19-thinkshout-project-management-tool-selection-process.md

 * **Identifying all tools currently being used in house.** We ask ourselves what is working, what isn't working, and where problem areas have continuously popped up that we would like to solve for.
 * **Making a list.** What is mandatory to our team’s success?
 What would be nice to have but isn't absolutely necessary?
 We identify features which could actually hinder a tool’s ability to aid in our processes.
 We prioritize the list and cross apply it to available software solutions.

-Once we whittle down the options to a few leading candidatesm we evaluate:
+Once we whittle down the options to a few leading candidates, we evaluate:
 * Is this software going to be easy and intuitive to use?
 * Will it scale to fit our organization and the needs of our clients?
 * Is is well-maintained and supported?